mariosebasco/mariosebasco_portfolio/_projects/00-haptics.md

 ## ROS Interface

 In order to provide the user with a more realistic environment, and generate an overall more robust system, I decided to incorporate ROS to provide an interface with the computer.
-In doing so I will be able to provide the user with core control over what they want to feel as well as actually providing them with visual feedback of the system motion.
+In doing so I am able to provide the user with core control over what they want to feel as well as actually providing them with visual feedback of the system motion.
+As can be seen in the image and the video, the user is provided with a visual interface using Rviz.
+Depending on the simulation one can see a mass, or a spring, or a combination making the overall experience more realistic and stimulating.

---Work in Progress--

 ## CAD and Fabrication